tarikqp/RoboAutomationtestsAndroidPlatform/README.md

 - Run the example test “searchContact” in src/test/java/Test/Test_ContactSearch.jav

-By defult setting of Appium Contoller class are set for Samsung S8 + Android 7.0, but that can be changed based on your preferences.
+By default setting, Appium Controller class is set for Samsung S8 + Android 7.0, but that can be changed based on your preferences.

 Additional resources: https://www.browserstack.com/app-automate/appium-webdriverio